Rigdzin Düpa Sādhana

 gek dang barchö ming yangmé

-Even the names of negative forces and obstacles do not exist.
+Not even the names of negative or obstructing forces exist.

 གློ་བུར་རྣམ་རྟོག་འཁྲུལ་པའི་གདོན༔